kiran385/kiran385-SummerIntership2024_22it060/README.md

 **Implementation:**

 Created the queries module to manage student and staff queries.
 Added functionality for submitting, viewing, and responding to queries.

+## **Week 6: Development of Asset Module**
+**Learning and Exploration:**

+Studied about requirements and details of student assets.
+Explored techniques for integrating data display and management.

+**Implementation:**

+Developed the assets module to track hostel assets.
+Added features for adding, updating, and deleting asset information.